hertogp/pfx/README.md

 three yield either an IPv4 or IPv6 prefix.

-Several functions, like `Pfx.unique_local?/1` are more IP oriented, and are included along with the more generic `Pfx` functions like `Pfx.cut/3` in order to have "one module to rule them all".
+Several functions, like `Pfx.unique_local?/1` are more IP oriented, and are included along with the more generic `Pfx` functions (like `Pfx.cut/3`) in order to have one module to rule them all.

 ## Validity